Kingsconsult/Blinqpay-SmartRouting/README.md

 ## Manual Installation
+   * Download the package as a zip file into your local machine

+   * Extract the zip file into your application in a directory called packages (if you don't have this directory, create a new one)

-   In your Laravel project, add the package via a path repository in your `composer.json`
+   * In your Laravel project, add the package via a path repository in your `composer.json`

    ```json
    "repositories": [